KoslickiLab/fmh-funprofiler/README.md

    made three sbt's available to use: scaled=1000 and k=7, 11, and 15.
 2. We also have made two sig.zip files available: one with scaled=500, and another with scaled=1000.
 Each of these files have three k values: 7, 11, and 15.

+As the reference database, one can use either the sig.zip files, or the sbt's.
+The results will be the same.

 </br>